Tag: decision architecture

 When responsibility isn’t explicitly assigned, AI recommendations become optional — and optional insights rarely change outcomes.

-This is why many AI programs deliver better visibility, but not better results.
+This is why many AI initiatives improve visibility but not performance.

 The False Assumption: “People Will Naturally Act on Better Insight”